Featured image: The world of academia is pomp and full of elitism.

 From these origins myriads of learning hubs grew and flourished around the world, delivering significantly greater accessibility to higher education.
-Thankfully, this is true today—and the ancient terminology is still in tow.
+Thankfully, this is true today—but the ancient terminology is still in tow.

-During the 13th century systems of degrees with ranked precedence were formally developed, where the grades were ‘Scholar’, ‘Bachelor’, or ‘Masters’.
-Titles were created in correspondence to the faculty assigned to readers of a subject. (‘Faculty’, literally ‘an inherent mental or physical power’, incidentally, is a term used for departmental groups in universities.)
+During the 13th century systems of degrees with ranked precedence were formally developed.
+The grades were ‘Scholar’, ‘Bachelor’, or ‘Masters’.
+Titles were created in correspondence to the faculty assigned to ‘readers’ of a subject. (‘Faculty’, literally ‘an inherent mental or physical power’, incidentally, is a term used for departmental groups in universities.)

 ‘Doctor’ (‘Dr.’ or ‘Dr’) was derived from a Latin verb ‘docere’, meaning ‘to teach’, and is, thus, fully academic at its roots.
 Historically, it denoted that the individual was qualified to teach at a university.
 ‘Professor’ (‘Prof.’) denotes something similar to ‘Doctor’ but commonly with elevated status.
 Both are officially recognised personal titles.